 CalRecycle has multiple ongoing programs aimed at improving recycling.
-They include, the Rubberized Pavement (TRP) Grant Program, the Tire Incentive Program (TIP), and the Tire Derived Aggregate Program (TDA).
+They include the Rubberized Pavement Grant Program, the Tire Incentive Program (TIP), and the Tire-Derived Aggregate (TDA) Program.
+With the continued increase in demand for exported TDM California will continue to see declines in landfilling through 2024 and beyond.

-With added waste tire volume from the expansion of EVs and production of new larger OEM tires, it is expected to see future increases in Waste tire generation.
-Heavier vehicles, which include EVs use tires up to 30 percent faster and the annual sales of EVs are projected to increase by 50 percent by the end of 202313.
-This along with the trend of new OEM tires being larger and therefore comprised of more rubber material, is contributing to the yearly waste tire tonnage of California and the nation.
+With added waste tire volume resulting from the expansion of EVs and production of new larger OEM tires, California is expected to see future increases in waste tire generation.
+Heavier vehicles, including EVs, use tires up to 30% faster and annual sales of EVs are projected to increase by 50% by the end of 202313.
+Increased EVs, along with the trend of new OEM tires being larger and therefore comprised of more rubber material, are contributing to the yearly waste tire tonnages of California and the nation.